ogghst/grownode/docs/reference.md

 THe highest level structure on a GrowNode system is the board itself.
 Every solution you want to build is basically a combination of

-- Devices attached to the IO pins (tipycally handled by specific HAL - Hardware Abstraction Layers - like ESP-IDF core libraries or third party devices.

-> Example: I2C driver, a GPIO pin
+- Devices attached to the IO pins (tipycally handled by specific HAL - Hardware Abstraction Layers - like ESP-IDF core libraries or third party devices. *Example: I2C driver, a GPIO pin*

-- several logics to access to those devices and present to the GrowNode framwork [Leaves](#leaves) - several are prebuilt and more can be user defined.

-> Example: a temperature sensor, a relay, a LED, a motor
+- Several logics to access to those devices and present to the GrowNode framwork [Leaves](#leaves) - several are prebuilt and more can be user defined. *Example: a temperature sensor, a relay, a LED, a motor*

-- each leaf exposes several [Parameters](#Parameters) able to retrieve or command specific functionalities of the leaf.

-> Example: the temperature retrieved, a motor switch, a light power
+- Several [Parameters](#Parameters) exposed to the Leaf, able to retrieve or command specific functionalities. *Example: the temperature retrieved, a motor switch, a light power*

-- one centralized controller that orchestrates and exposes to the Leaves the services needed to work: [Node](#node).
+- One centralized controller that orchestrates and exposes to the Leaves the services needed to work: [Node](#node).
 This is common on all the GrowNode implementation

-- one entry point of the application, where the Node and Leaves are declared and configured [Board](#boards).

-> Example: a Water Tower Board, a simple Temperature and Humidity pot controller
+- one entry point of the application, where the Node and Leaves are declared and configured [Board](#boards). *Example: a Water Tower Board, a simple Temperature and Humidity pot controller*

 ##Architecture